masivesky/Automated-Essay-Grader/README.md

-# Automated-Essay-Grader
+# AEG
-Grades essay automatically using Machine Learning and Natural Language Processing
+Developed an Automated Essay Grader using Python